OpenSourceEconomics/respy/doc/source/setup.rst

 Setup
 =====

 We now start with the economics motivating the model and then turn to the solution and estimation approach.
-We conclude with a discussion of a simulated sample.
+We conclude with a discussion of a simulated example.

 Economics
 ---------